-Sullivan & Cromwell has a long tradition of supporting its LGBT lawyers and non-legal personnel and of serving the LGBT community through pro bono legal representations and other contributions to LGBT causes (see LGBT Pro Bono Activities below).
+Sullivan & Cromwell has a long tradition of supporting its LGBTQ+ lawyers and non-legal personnel and of serving the LGBTQ+ community through pro bono legal representations and other contributions to LGBTQ+ causes (see LGBTQ+ Pro Bono Activities below).
 The Firm is proud of, and values, this ongoing commitment to promoting equality and rewarding merit without regard to sexual orientation or gender identification.

-The “LGBT Network” was organized in order to further the Firm’s commitment to the LGBT community as a whole, provide a nurturing social and professional community for LGBT individuals within the Firm and enhance the inclusive environment of the Firm overall.
+The LGBTQ+ Network was organized in order to further the Firm's commitment to the LGBTQ+ community as a whole, provide a nurturing social and professional community for LGBTQ+ individuals within the Firm and enhance the inclusive environment of the Firm overall.

-- facilitates S&C’s involvement in LGBT pro bono work and its support of LGBT organizations;
+- facilitates S&C's involvement in LGBTQ+ pro bono work and its support of LGBTQ+ organizations;

 - organizes professional, social, and educational events.

-- ACLU Lesbian and Gay Rights Project and AIDS Project
+- ACLU and NYCLU Lesbian and Gay Rights Project and AIDS Project

 - Human Rights Campaign